geographyclub/gis-from-command-line/README.md

 # GIS FROM COMMAND LINE

-This is how I use the Linux terminal to make my own *Geographic Information Systems* from the command line.
+This is how I use Linux to make my own *Geographic Information Systems* from command line.

 <img src="images/ascii_space.png"/>